kwangzera/TypeRacer-Bot/README.md

 In addition, the `link` and `delay` variables can be modified to open an invite link and change the default delay time.

 ### Todo
-- Add drivers for other web browsers
 - Perhaps make the bot more automatic
-- Add more settings and display them
+- Efficiently implement more settings and display them